PlainQAFact: Retrieval-augmented Factual Consistency Evaluation Metric for Biomedical Plain Language Summarization: Discussion and Conclusion

-Despite these promising results, we consider the following limitations of this study.
-(1) Our error analysis reveals that misclassifications, particularly between source simplifications and elaborative explanations, can lead to retrieval mismatches and unanswerable QA prompts.
+Despite these promising results, we consider the following limitations of this study: (1) Our error analysis reveals that misclassifications, particularly between source simplifications and elaborative explanations, can lead to retrieval mismatches and unanswerable QA prompts.
 These issues underscore the need for more nuanced classification and question generation modules.
-Although we provide substitute solutions for classifying input summaries or sentences, our fine-tuned classifier is limited to the biomedical domain and specifically designed for PLS tasks, fine-tuned through \benchmark.
-We acknowledge that the dataset used for model fine-tuning is insufficient, resulting in only moderate classification accuracy.
-Given the scarcity of high-quality human-annotated data for classifying source simplification and elaborative explanation information, future efforts are needed on developing domain-specific (e.g., law, healthcare, social science, etc.) classifiers \cite{you-etal-2024-sciprompt} for factual consistency evaluation.
+Given the fair IRA scores, especially for the factuality type field, we acknowledge that our classification method is not fully reliable.
+The annotated dataset reflects subjective judgments, particularly when distinguishing source simplification from elaborative explanation, and the training set is limited in size.
+We advise users to apply our pretrained classifier with caution when using it for later factual consistency evaluation steps.
+Future efforts are needed on developing domain-specific (e.g., law, healthcare, social science, etc.) classifiers \cite{you-etal-2024-sciprompt} for factual consistency evaluation.
 (2) While our experiments indicate that our retrieval-augmented evaluation metric can improve factual consistency assessment in most of the settings, especially in elaborative explanation evaluation, the computational time increases compared to NLI-based evaluation metrics and LLM-based evaluators.
 The trade-off between evaluation precision and efficiency suggests that further optimization will be beneficial.
-We suggest to balance wisely based on the trade-offs we report in this study regarding the evaluation time and accuracy. \orange{\factscore is a research-oriented metric that prioritizes interpretability and transparency over speed.} \rev{(3) Given the fair IRA scores, especially for the factuality type field, we acknowledge that our classification method is not fully reliable.
-The annotated dataset reflects subjective judgments, particularly when distinguishing source simplification from elaborative explanation, and the training set is limited in size.
-We advise users to apply our pretrained classifier with caution when using it for later factual consistency evaluation steps.}
+We suggest to balance wisely based on the trade-offs we report in this study regarding the evaluation time and accuracy. \orange{\factscore is a research-oriented metric that prioritizes interpretability and transparency over speed.} \rev{(3) The quantitative error analysis on FareBio (Table~\ref{tab:farebio-quantitative-error}) shows a notable limitation of \factscore in handling numerical content.
+The answer extraction step may overlook numerical values, preventing them from being verified in subsequent question generation and answering stages.
+Consequently, \factscore may underestimate factual inconsistency in summaries with incorrect numerical information.} \purple{(4) \benchmark and \factscore are built upon the CELLS corpus, whose plain language summaries are written by the original article authors.
+While this ensures domain expertise, it does not guarantee complete factual consistency, as expert-authored summaries may contain unintentional inaccuracies or oversimplifications.}